MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 **Desktop**
 First instance: Power BI Desktop
 Subsequent mentions: Desktop

 **diamond**
-[Power BI Premium] The shape of the icon that signifies a workspace is a Premium capacity workspace.
+Power BI Premium.
+The shape of the icon that signifies a workspace is a Premium capacity workspace.

 **drill up, drill down, drillthrough**